ddiem-ri-4D/epiTCR-KDA/README.md

 ```

 ### 4. Retrain and Predict Model
-- `train.parquet`/`test.parquet`: input parquet file with 3 columns named as "CDR3b, epitope, binder (if training)": TCR-beta CDR3 sequence, peptide sequence, and CDR3b and peptide bind together or not.
+- `train.parquet`/`test.parquet`: input parquet file with 3 columns named as "CDR3b, epitope, binder (if training)": CDR3 sequence, peptide sequence, and CDR3b and peptide bind together or not.

 | CDR3b         | epitope       | binder|
 | ------------- |:-------------:| -----:|